hl7ch/ch-lab-order/README.md

     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
     ```

-2. Install ruby for current user (do not install globally)
+2. Install ruby for  user (do not install globally)

 3. And add it to your bash profile